 We have already seen the various Sleep States available in Windows.
-While reading about the various system sleep states available on Windows, we also read about the new Connected Standby State in Windows 8/10.
-In this post, we will see how to find out the various available sleep states supported by your Windows computer, as well to find out if your system supports the Connected Standby State.
+While reading about the various system sleep states available on Windows, we also read about the new Connected Standby State in Windows.
+In this post, we will see how to find out the various available sleep states supported by your Windows computer, as well as find out if your system supports the Connected Standby State.

 Does my Windows PC support Connected Standby State

 To find this out you will have to open a command prompt window.
 Type cmd in start screen search and click on Command Prompt.